Zahirul Islam Abbasi: Military and intelligence career

 Abbasi was commissioned into the Baloch Regiment of the Pakistan Army around 1963.
 As a captain in the army, he was appointed the adjutant of Cadet College Petaro in 1966.
 He served in that position until 1969.
 In 1972, he married Shahida Zaheer, daughter of A.A.
 Shaikh, who was the principal at Cadet College Petaro.
 Zaheer ul Islam Abbasi had four children – two sons and two daughters.

 Abbasi participated in the 1971 war against India on the western front.
 His overall performance was rated very high and he rose up through the ranks to become a Brigadier general by the mid-1980s.
 Abbasi remained a part of the military establishment as long as he was in service with no links to any political or religious groups as per the tradition of the army.

 Abbasi worked as an intelligence and military officer in liaison with Afghan Mujahideen resisting the Soviet occupation of Afghanistan (1980–1986).
 In 1987–1988, Brigadier Abbasi served as the military attaché at the Pakistani embassy in New Delhi, India.
 On December 1, 1988, New Delhi police arrested Abbasi during a meeting with an alleged Indian contact.
 The Indian government declared him persona non grata and expelled him from India.

 Siachen assault

-In April 1984, the Siachen conflict broken out between India and Pakistan, leading to a war-like situation that has lasted since then.
+In April 1984, the Siachen conflict broke out between India and Pakistan, leading to a war-like situation that has lasted since then.
 Thousands of Pakistani and Indian soldiers were killed in high-altitude warfare.
 As a Brigadier, Abbasi was deployed as a unit commander in the Siachen area in 1991.
 Abbasi opposed the restraint imposed by the army under prime minister Nawaz Sharif, and planned an assault with a group of army officers.
 Striving to seize key posts.
 Abbasi and his allies were removed from their posts by army chief Gen. Asif Nawaz.